warunatrivet/uwazi_test/Build-the-information-architecture.md

 ![Structure your content options](http://www.uwazi.io/wp-content/uploads/2017/04/structure-collections.png)

-## Create your document or entity templates
+## Create and manage your document or entity templates
 Templates allow you to collect structured, consistent metadata on your documents.
 Within each template, you can assign properties of the type:
 * text
 * numeric